wiljohnston/portfolio-2021/src/pages/index.md

       - item: "Investigated social issues faced by international students"
       - item: "Took out the people's choice award with my teams project, <a href='https://monitor189.com'>Monitor189</a>"
     learnedList:
-      - item: "Identification of root problems"
+      - item: "How to uncover root problems"
       - item: "How to design, build and pitch a solution"
       - item: "How startups get things done"
       - item: "How to build a full-stack web app"